Guiding Philosophy

 What days and times are you available?

-On weekdays except Tuesdays, 2pm - 5pm.
+Weekdays 2 - 5pm.
 Weekends are more flexible with advance notice.

 I'm a parent with little or no Mandarin background.
 How can I support my child learning the language?